swelham/gulp-ember-templates/README.md

 gulp-ember-templates
 ====================

-Gulp plugin for compiling ember.js templates
+Gulp plugin for compiling ember.js templates.

+This plugin will compile templates for use in Ember 1.8 and newer.
+Use `gulp-ember-templates@0.5.2` to generate templates for Ember 1.7 and older.

 Usage
 ====================